FOR SPREAD BETTING AND CFD TRADING

 16.11 In reference to this clause, if Intertrader’s records show a discrepancy between card details and Intertrader’s account details as supplied by you, Intertrader may require sight of original bank statements, or any other relevant evidence, to confirm your new status before processing a refund.

-16.12 You are entitled to make one withdrawal per day (being the period of 24 hours from 12 o’clock a.m.
+16.12 The minimum amount you can withdraw at any time is 100 GBP/USD/EUR.
+You are entitled to make one withdrawal per day (being the period of 24 hours from 12 o’clock a.m.
 UK time to 12 o’clock a.m.
 UK time on the following day) which will be free of any charge imposed by Intertrader.
 For every subsequent withdrawal during a day, the following will apply:

 16.12.1 a processing fee of 5 GBP/EUR/USD will be charged by Intertrader if the amount requested is less than 1000 GBP/EUR/USD; or